 Experience the resort

-A private retreat on the shores of the azure Adriatic.
+A tranquil holiday retreat set against a scenic landscape on the shores of the azure Adriatic

 Portonovi is an idyllic, riviera-style village, blessed with a secluded location on tranquil Boka Bay.
 With golden sands, sparkling pools and a select choice of restaurants, cafés, bars and boutiques, it’s the perfect place to enjoy a vacation rich in experience – for a weekend, a week, or perhaps even longer.